Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Basic Scaling with min_instances set to 3.
 - [ ] Basic Scaling with max_instances set to 3.
 - [x] Automatic Scaling with min_idle_instances set to 3.

+To deploy an application to App Engine with the number of instances scaling based on request rate and ensuring at least 3 unoccupied instances at all times, you should use:

+**[4] Automatic Scaling with min_idle_instances set to 3.**

+Here's why this option is the most suitable:

+- **Automatic Scaling with min_idle_instances set to 3**: This setting ensures that there are always at least 3 idle instances available to handle incoming requests.
+This allows the system to quickly respond to spikes in traffic by keeping a buffer of unoccupied instances, while also scaling up and down based on the actual request rate.

+The reasons why the other options are less suitable:

+**[1] Manual Scaling with 3 instances**:
+- Manual scaling with a fixed number of instances does not provide the flexibility to scale based on the request rate.
+It keeps a constant number of instances running regardless of the traffic, which can be inefficient.

+**[2] Basic Scaling with min_instances set to 3**:
+- Basic scaling is designed to start and stop instances based on the request rate, but it does not maintain idle instances.
+Setting `min_instances` to 3 would ensure at least 3 instances are running, but they may not be unoccupied.

+**[3] Basic Scaling with max_instances set to 3**:
+- Setting `max_instances` to 3 in basic scaling would limit the number of instances to 3, which can lead to inadequate handling of high traffic if more than 3 instances are needed.
+This does not ensure the presence of idle instances.

+Therefore, **Automatic Scaling with min_idle_instances set to 3** is the best choice to meet your requirements of scaling based on request rate and maintaining at least 3 unoccupied instances at all times.

 **[⬆ Back to Top](#table-of-contents)**